usezuko/.github/profile/README.md

 ### 🪜 How it works

-1. Connect your wallet to Simso's data vault.
+1. Connect your wallet to Sismo's data vault.
 2. Pick your trusted community.
 3. Choose a username.
 4. Voila!
 It's done.
 Your info stays on-chain, safe from leaks.